pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 #### to_json
-Converts this map to JSON object.
+Converts this map to a JSON object.

 > to_json(): str